 Now, if empathy is a potential, then empathizing is what happens when that potential is realized.

-Realizing Empathy as a Reflex
+Empathy Realizing as a Reflex

 So then, how does our empathy get realized?
 Well, sometimes it gets realized instantly almost as an involuntary reflex.
 In this case, there is no effort needed to realize it.

-Realizing Empathy as a Conscious Effort
+Realizing Empathy as a Deliberate Practice